CogStack/MedCAT/README.md

 MetaCAT Status [Download](https://medcat.rosalind.kcl.ac.uk/media/mc_status.zip) - Built from a sample from MIMIC-III, detects is an annotation Affirmed (Positve) or Other (Negated or Hypothetical)

-(Note: This is was compiled from MedMentions and does not have any data from [NLM](https://www.nlm.nih.gov/research/umls/) as that data is not publicaly available.)
+(Note: This was compiled from MedMentions and does not have any data from [NLM](https://www.nlm.nih.gov/research/umls/) as that data is not publicaly available.)

 ### SNOMED-CT and UMLS